yurikuzn/bull/README.md

 # Bullbone

-The library enhances Backbone.js view.
-Developed for EspoCRM.
+The front-end library developed for EspoCRM.

 ## Features